turingschool/front-end-curriculum/lessons/intro-to-git-and-github.md

 ### Git Commands for a Basic workflow

 There are hundreds of different git commands, but to get started you only need to remember a handful of them.
-Let's go over a few of the commands you'll be using right off the bat:
+Let's go over a few of the commands you'll be using often:

 * `git init` initializes your local directory as a new git repository.
 You must run this before you can commit any of your work.
 * `git status` shows the current status of your repo.
 It will show you if you have any work that is unstaged, what branch you are on, how many commits you are ahead of the master remote on github, and other useful things.
+* `git diff` shows you the changes in your unstaged code.
 * `git remote -v` shows you all the remotes for your repo.
 The `v` stands for verbose, which shows you the URL of the repository on github, if any, that your local repository is pointing to rather than just the name of the remote repo.
 * `git add .` takes all unstaged work and stages it, making it ready to be committed.
 You can also specify a particular file to stage with `git add file-path/name-of-file`
 *  `git commit -m "write commit message here"` commits all staged work.
 It's important to write a brief, clear commit message so you know what each commit is for.
 "Final commit" is not the commit message you're looking for exactly 100% of the time.